The Truth about Keto for Weight Loss

 When you are on a ketogenic diet, you are making changes in your body that promote fat burning.
 When you are not eating carbs, you blood glucose and insulin go down.
 This causes your pancreas to secrete another hormone called glucagon which can interact with our stored fat tissue to stimulate the release of stored fat into the blood stream where it can be used for energy or shuttled towards ketone production.
 Boom, thats fat burning on keto.

 One thing many of those who are not proponents of keto will bring up at this point is that none of this matters because what matters for weight loss is calorie restriction.
-While calorie intake is definitely a key factor in weight loss, the research just doesn’t agree that its the only think that matters.
+While calorie intake is definitely a key factor in weight loss, the research just doesn’t agree that it is the only think that matters.

 Weight loss is just calories in vs. calories out right?
 Not quite guys.
 This is far too simplistic of an understanding for such a complex biological system, but don’t take my word for it.
 Let’s see what the research says:

-The Atkin’s diet, which closely resembles keto in its degree of carbohydrate restriction, demonstrated much greater not only weight loss but percentage of body fat lost.
+The Atkins diet, which closely resembles keto in its degree of carbohydrate restriction, demonstrated much greater not only weight loss but percentage of body fat lost.
 Why did this happen guys?
 Because what you put in your body matters.
 The macronutrient and micronutrient makeup of your diet plays a big role in the success of the diet and this study makes that very apparent.

 I want to take this time to point out another thing.
 Even this study could be flawed because of the simple fact of subject variability.
 Every subject is different and has a different biological makeup that changes the way the foods they eat will interact in their body and that is one of the things that makes interpreting nutrition research so difficult.